How to activate eSIM on your Samsung

 Right before international travel ...

 Welcome!
 Now that you’ve already bought an eSIM data package and installed your eSIM correctly on your Samsung device, you’re all set.
+You should also make sure you aren’t enrolled in a carrier travel plan.

 These next steps should be done immediately before international travel to prevent roaming charges from the very first minute you arrive.